yangwu1227/leetcode-ds-algo/array_and_strings/complexities.md

 ### Space Complexity

 The space complexity is $O(n+m)$ because we are creating a new array of size $n+m$ to store the output.
 If we don't count the output as extra space, then the space complexity is $O(1)$.

+---

+## Is Subsequence

+Given two strings `s` and `t`, return `true` if `s` is a subsequence of `t`, or `false` otherwise.

+A subsequence of a string is a sequence of characters that can be obtained by deleting some (or none) of the characters from the original string, while maintaining the relative order of the remaining characters.
+For example, "ace" is a subsequence of "abcde" while "aec" is not.

+### Time Complexity

+The number of iterations needed is dependent on the length of `t` primarily, as `t_index` is incremented in every loop until the end of `t` is reached.
+The length of `s` affects the number of iterations only insofar as matches are found (which moves `s_index`), but since `t_index` marches to the end of `t`, the length of `t` is the primary driver of time complexity.

+The exact nature of the linear relationship depends on the interplay between `s` and `t` but is bounded by the length of `t` in the worst case, hence the linear time complexity, or $O(n)$, where $n$ is the length of `t` in this context.

+### Space Complexity

+The function only uses a fixed number of variables (`s_index`, `t_index`), irrespective of how large the input strings are.